cfengine/documentation/reference/promise-types.markdown

  of these messages will still be kept in WORKDIR/outputs if you are using `cf-execd`.

-On the native Windows version of CFEngine (Nova or above), using verbose will include a message when the promise is kept or repaired in the event log.
+On the native Windows version of CFEngine Enterprise, using verbose will include a message when the promise is kept or repaired in the event log.